lifeiXiao/L-NeRF/README.md

 }
 ```

-However, if you find this implementation or pre-trained models helpful, please consider to cite:
+However, if you find this implementation or method helpful, please consider to cite:
 ```
 @misc{xiao2024L-NeRF,
   title={L=NeRF},